 PowerShell Foreach-Object Cmdlet

-Looping is core method for scripting.
-About the only topic of confusion in PowerShell is that between the foreach operator and the Foreach-Object cmdlet.
+Looping is a core method for scripting.
+About the only topic of confusion in PowerShell is that between the ForEach operator and the Foreach-Object cmdlet.

 In a nutshell if you need pipelining study this page.
 If you want a quick easy method study the simple PowerShell loops here.

-My mission on this page is to give you simple examples on how to master the PowerShell foreach loop.
+My mission on this page is to give you simple examples on how to master the PowerShell ForEach pipeline loop.
 As you become more proficient in PowerShell, so the instructions grow in complexity.

 Topics for PowerShell's Foreach-Object Cmdlet

-The Foreach-Object cmdlet specializes in controlling loops which accept pipeline input.
-Another of this cmdlet's interesting features is the -begin and -end parameters.
+The Foreach-Object cmdlet specializes in controlling loops that accept pipeline input.
+Another of this cmdlet's interesting features is the -Begin and -End parameters.